 For mailto links (like

-mailto:email@example.com), it was verified that the email address’s domain name actually exists and has an MX record.
+mailto:email@example.com), it is verified that the email address’s domain name actually exists and has an MX record.
 An MX record is a DNS entry that specifies which mail server is responsible for receiving emails for a domain.
-Emails sent to domains without MX records will (most likely) be returned as undeliverable.
+Emails sent to domains without MX records will usually be returned as undeliverable.

-The link address is not properly formatted, possibly due to a typing or copy-and-paste error.
+The link address is not properly formatted, possibly due to a typing or copy-and-pasting error.

 https://www..example.com/ is flagged as an invalid URL due to the second dot.
 Here are a few other typical examples: